dvandersluis/waiter/README.md

 `string_prefix`: Allows for a prefix for I18n strings to be specified.

-    MenuBuilder::Menu.build(:string_prefix => 'menu_') do |menu|
+    Waiter::Menu.serve(:string_prefix => 'menu_') do |menu|
       menu.file
     end

     # will use I18n.t(:menu_file) instead of I18n.t(:file)

-`selected`: Allows the selected menu item to be overrided, so a specified menu item can be lit up regardless of what the current controller/action is.
+`selected`: Allows the selected menu item to be overridden, so a specified menu item can be lit up regardless of what the current controller/action is.
 This can be useful if there is an action that falls under different menu items depending on application context, or if there is a controller that may correspond to multiple menu items.
-A good way to acheive this would be to add a before_filter to set an instance variable which is then passed into the selected option.
+A good way to achieve this would be to add a before_filter to set an instance variable which is then passed into the selected option.

     before_filter :set_current_menu